Disney+'s The Acolyte - Everything You Need To Know

 It's an exciting time to be a "Star Wars" fan.
 While the cinematic side of things has slowed down considerably, Disney and Lucasfilm have been creating some truly fantastic TV shows.
 We've got series like "The Mandalorian," "Obi-Wan Kenobi," "The Book of Boba Fett," and "Andor."
 We're also all pretty psyched about upcoming projects like "Ahsoka" and "Skeleton Crew."
 But perhaps the most intriguing show on the "Star Wars" slate is one that will take fans to a time they've never seen on-screen before.

-First announced at Disney Investor Day in 2020, "The Acolyte" will take place during the High Republic, an era never before depicted in a "Star Wars" movie or TV show.
+First announced at Disney Investor Day in 2020, "The Acolyte" will be set during the High Republic, an era never before depicted in a "Star Wars" movie or TV show.
 But what exactly is "The Acolyte" about?
-Who will star, who's running the show, and who exactly is that enigmatic title referring to?
+Who will star, who's running the show, and how exactly does it fit into the "Star Wars" story?
 Well, if you want to know more about this mysterious, intriguing new project, read on for everything we know about "The Acolyte."

 When will The Acolyte be released?

 We know a whole lot about "The Acolyte" — read on to learn more about the stacked cast and the show's incredibly cool plot — but we don't know when this "Star Wars" project will hit Disney+.
-At the moment, there's no date for the series' premiere.
-However, it was announced in November 2022 via the "Star Wars" Twitter account that the show had begun filming.
+At the moment, there's no definitive date for the series' premiere.
+However, it was announced in November 2022 via the "Star Wars" Twitter account that the show had begun filming, so do we have a rough idea of when "The Acolyte" will hit Disney+?

-So when will "The Acolyte" his Disney+?
-Well, we still have to wait a little bit.
-During the Morgan Stanley Technology, Media, and Telecom Conference in March 2023, Disney CEO Bob Iger spoke about the upcoming "Star Wars" show, saying, "Just last night, I got a clip of a 'Star Wars' series that's going to air on Disney+ in 2024 called 'The Acolyte,' that looks brilliant."
-Iger's statement was confirmed at London's Star Wars Celebration convention, when it was announced the series would be released sometime in 2024.
+Well, during the Morgan Stanley Technology, Media, and Telecom Conference in March 2023, Disney CEO Bob Iger spoke about the upcoming "Star Wars" show, saying, "Just last night, I got a clip of a 'Star Wars' series that's going to air on Disney+ in 2024 called 'The Acolyte,' that looks brilliant."
+Iger's statement was confirmed at London's Star Wars Celebration convention that same year, when it was announced the series would be released sometime in 2024.

 What is the plot of The Acolyte?

-"The Acolyte" is taking us to a long time ago — a long, long time ago.
-The series will be set in the days of the High Republic, 100 years before the events of "The Phantom Menace."
-We'll be seeing the Republic in its glory days, before Darth Sidious and Darth Vader brought it crumbling to its knees.
-Things are seemingly going so well that the Jedi spend their time walking around in white and gold outfits (via Vanity Fair), perfectly pristine because they never have to go out and battle any bad guys.
-The Sith are seemingly gone, and everything appears to be perfect.
+"The Acolyte" takes place a long time ago — a long, long time ago.
+The series will be set in the days of the High Republic, 100 years before "The Phantom Menace."
+We'll be seeing the Republic in its glory days, where the Jedi spend their time walking around in white-and-gold outfits, perfectly pristine because they never have to battle any bad guys.
+The Sith are seemingly gone, there's no actual war raging amongst the stars, and everything appears to be perfect.

-But wouldn't you know it?
-Into this galactic utopia, something wicked this way comes.
-According to the show's official synopsis (via The Verge), "'The Acolyte' is a mystery-thriller that will take viewers into a galaxy of shadowy secrets and emerging dark-side powers in the final days of the High Republic era.
+Of course, that utopia isn't going to last.
+According to the show's official synopsis, "'The Acolyte' is a mystery-thriller that will take viewers into a galaxy of shadowy secrets and emerging dark-side powers in the final days of the High Republic era.
 A former Padawan reunites with her Jedi Master to investigate a series of crimes, but the forces they confront are more sinister than they ever anticipated."

 Who is starring in The Acolyte?

-Whether it's Pedro Pascal in "The Mandalorian," Rosario Dawson in "Ahsoka," or Jude Law in "Skeleton Crew," the "Star Wars" TV shows spare no expense when it comes to hiring great actors and assembling awesome casts.
-The same goes for "The Acolyte," which boasts an impressive group of actors from across the globe and who've played in everything from high-profile TV shows to major blockbusters.
+Whether it's Pedro Pascal in "The Mandalorian" or Rosario Dawson in "Ahsoka," "Star Wars" TV shows spare no expense when it comes to hiring great actors.
+The same goes for "The Acolyte," which boasts an impressive group of stars from across the globe.

 Who is the showrunner of The Acolyte?